 If you want to go a little mad… but not all out then hit Claridge’s and order the Fleur-De-Lis, it’s a twist on the classic Old Fashion using Rémy Martin XO and Louis XIII cognac.
 At £30 it’s not going to break the bank… but a couple of rounds might start to make a dent.

 Brook Street, Mayfair, London, W1K 4HR

 If you like Champagne, then book a booth pronto because each one is fitted with a Champagne button - hell yes!
 No wasting time trying to catch the waiter’s attention and no deciding whether or not you should splash out… just hit the button and wham!
 Why not go all out and couple it with the Beluga caviar for £145 followed by the Surf ‘n’ Turf for £69.50.
 Cos you can.

 1 Upper James Street, Soho, W1F 9DF

-The Beaufort Bar: Hit the Savoy, pretend your P. Diddy and blow some cash (some serious cash) by ordering the Methuselah of 2002 Cristal from The Beaufort Bar.
+Hit the Savoy, pretend you're P. Diddy and blow some cash (some serious cash) by ordering the Methuselah of 2002 Cristal from The Beaufort Bar.
 6 litres of Champagne this good, this rare, and this big comes with a hefty price tag to match: £16,400 to be exact.
-But hey, at least it will go a long way and you never know… you might make some new friends and fast, that, or you’ll be too wasted to leave.
+But hey, at least it will go a long way and you never know… you might make some new friends and fast, that, or you'll be too wasted to leave.